-Editor’s Note: This Halloween, forget Frankenstein or The Shining.
+This Halloween, forget Frankenstein or The Shining.
 The following passage from Roosevelt’s The Wilderness Hunter is the quintessential horror story for outdoorsmen.
-Enjoy!

 Frontiersmen are not, as a rule, apt to be very superstitious.
 They lead lives too hard and practical, and have too little imagination in things spiritual and supernatural.
 I have heard but few ghost stories while living on the frontier, and these few were of a perfectly commonplace and conventional type.

 But I once listened to a goblin story which rather impressed me.
 It was told by a grizzled, weather-beaten old mountain man named Bauman, who was born and had passed all his life on the frontier.
-He must have believed what he said, for he could hardly repress a shudder at certain points of the tale; but he was of German ancestry, and in childhood had doubtless been saturated with all kinds of ghost and goblin lore, so that many fearsome superstitions were latent in his mind; besides, he knew well the stories told by the Indian medicine men in their winter camps, of the snow-walkers, and the specters, and the formless, evil beings that haunt the forest depths, and dog and waylay the lonely wanderer who after nightfall passes through the regions where they lurk; and it may be that when overcome by the awful dread of the unknown, he grew to attribute, both at the time and still more in remembrance, weird and elfin traits to what was merely some abnormally wicked and cunning wild beast; but whether this was so or not, no man can say.
+He must have believed what he said, for he could hardly repress a shudder at certain points of the tale; but he was of German ancestry, and in childhood had doubtless been saturated with all kinds of ghost and goblin lore, so that many fearsome superstitions were latent in his mind.
+Besides, he knew well the stories told by the Indian medicine men in their winter camps of the snow-walkers, and the specters, and the formless, evil beings that haunt the forest depths, and dog and waylay the lonely wanderer who after nightfall passes through the regions where they lurk.
+It may be that when overcome by the awful dread of the unknown, he grew to attribute, both at the time and still more in remembrance, weird and elfin traits to what was merely some abnormally wicked and cunning wild beast, but whether this was so or not, no man can say.

 When the events occurred Bauman was still a young man, and was trapping with a partner among the mountains dividing the forks of the Salmon from the head of Wisdom River.
 Not having had much luck, he and his partner determined to go up into a particularly wild and lonely pass through which ran a small stream said to contain many beaver.
 The pass had an evil reputation because the year before a solitary hunter who had wandered into it was there slain, seemingly by a wild beast, the half-eaten remains being afterwards found by some mining prospectors who had passed his camp only the night before.